This was not advice. This was instruction. “Take care” was right there on page 5, just after the Table of Contents and Mission Statement.

 It is not breaking down and taking a spa day, going off the grid because you can’t stand another email notification.

 And it is NOT spending thousands on self-indulgence to make you feel better.

 Self-care is a daily practice of, as the WHO put it, “establishing and maintaining” your health."

 For employees and employers what self-care might look like in practice includes incorporating healthy options into the office space and creating a culture that values whole-body wellness.

 Providing a simple workout place or a gym membership can be a big perk and worthwhile investment in your employees.
 Here are other ideas.

-Here are some examples of things employers can provide:
+Many companies are getting creative in how they support their employees.
+Here are a few examples of things employers can provide:

-In the big picture, allowing an hour break for fresh air or one day off occasionally for a fun activity can save weeks of sick leave—or worse, an angry and burnt-out employee dropping the ball, an overwhelmed manager making the wrong call, or an employer that just can’t handle the stress of business any more.
+In the big picture, allowing an hour break for fresh air or one day off occasionally for a fun activity can save weeks of sick leave!
+Companies could also prevent an angry and burnt-out employee from dropping the ball on an important client or project, an overwhelmed manager from making a wrong decision, or an employer who just can’t handle the stress of business anymore and quits.